 The arrival of 1,000 eagerly anticipated EarthBox container gardening systems from the United States marks the beginning of sustained nutrition for families in the Tanzania Reaching Children’s Potential Demonstration Program.
-Thanks to a formative partnership between Global Volunteers and EarthBox, more than 225 families in Ukwega Ward will soon learn how to grow the micronutrients they need for a healthy diet.
-Right now, you can complete an EarthBox garden, including growing medium and seedlings, to support a Tanzanian family for $45.
+Thanks to a formative partnership between Global Volunteers and EarthBox, more than 225 families in the Ukwega Ward will soon learn how to grow the micronutrients they need for a healthy diet.
+Right now, you can complete an EarthBox garden, including growing medium and seedlings, to support a Tanzanian family for $58.
 Each RCP family requires four EarthBoxes per year to supply micronutrients for children’s and mothers’ diets.
 Donate Here.

 Worldwide, the path to improved nutrition is behavior change.
 We know that supplying resources for healthy diets can put the brakes on malnutrition and ultimately, childhood stunting.
 The first step is to provide food to hungry people – for instance, enriched emergency meals.
 But, that’s only a stop-gap initiative.
 In order to see real, sustainable change, families must grow their own food.
 However, land and plant materials may not be available.
 Global Volunteers seeks to provide the resources and knowledge for families to provide for themselves.
-In the five villages of Ukwega Ward, EarthBoxes are the next steps in the process of changing behaviors around families’ food consumption habits.
+In the five villages of the Ukwega Ward, EarthBoxes are the next steps in the process of changing behaviors around families’ food consumption habits.

 Because of their income demands, families who farm often sell most of what they grow – to the detriment of their own family’s diet.
 Many other families have no farms on which to produce income or sustenance.
 EarthBoxes fill that gap.
 The technology has been proven to maximize efficiency – doubling crop yields, containing and using less water and fertilizer, and extending the growing season, compared to conventional in-ground gardening.
 This makes all the difference in a village with meager resources.